o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/cpp-api.md

 ### Client notifications

-Notifications should be sent from the matchmaking ticket tracking system when the ticket status is updated.
+Notifications will be sent from the matchmaking ticket tracking system when the ticket status is updated.

-#### `OnMatchComplete`
+### `OnMatchComplete`

 When the matchmaking request is completed, the `AzFramework::MatchmakingNotificationBus::Events::OnMatchComplete()` notification is broadcasted from the matchmaking ticket tracking system.
-During this step, player can join the game session.
+Once the matchmaking ticket is completed, the player can join the game session that is hosting the match.

 ```cpp
 bool OnMatchComplete()